flutter/website/src/docs/development/add-to-app/index.md

 * Running multiple Flutter instances or running in partial screen views may have undefined behavior.
 * Using Flutter in background mode is still a WIP.
-* Packing a Flutter library into another sharable library or packing multiple Flutter libraries into an application isn't supported.
+* Packing multiple Flutter libraries into an application isn't supported.
 * Plugins used in add-to-app on Android should migrate to the [new Android plugin APIs][], based on [`FlutterPlugin`].
   Plugins that don't support `FlutterPlugin` may have unexpected behaviors if they make assumptions that are untenable in add-to-app (such as assuming that a Flutter `Activity` is always present).
+* As of v1.17, the Flutter module only supports AndroidX applications on Android.

 ## Supported features